Updated: July 2025

 However, studies from the Centers for Disease Control also show that of the teens who are sexually active, 90 percent used birth control, with the most common forms being the pill and condoms.

 But the question remains: When should you have the conversation with your daughter about birth control for teens?
-We’ve provided some information here we think will help.
+We’ve provided some information here that we think will help.

 When to Discuss Birth Control With Your Daughter